 Careful, this trailer will give you goosebumps…

 Did you feel that?

 Safety is so much more than a football movie.
 In fact, the game of football is secondary to Clemson’s campus ecosystem where everyone really is like one big family.
-And it’s this aspect of football programs that are often only tangentially covered in football movies.
-Football organizations are composed of coaches, teammates, trainers, and others — the unsung heroes — that oftentimes go above and beyond for their brothers and sisters in arms, and yet, we rarely ever hear of these heart-wrenching, inspiring stories.
+And it’s this aspect of football programs that is often only tangentially covered in football movies.
+Football organizations are composed of coaches, teammates, trainers, and others — the unsung heroes — that oftentimes go above and beyond for their brothers and sisters in arms, and yet, we rarely ever hear of such heart-wrenching, inspiring stories.

 Fortunately, we had Ray with us as a consultant to guide us along as we captured significant events in his life.
 He also worked with his onscreen counterpart, the talented Jay Reeves, to help him understand his predicament as well as Thaddeus J. Mixson, who played his little brother Fahmarr.

-Now, Ray’s story might not be entirely shaped by the gridiron itself, at least not to the same extent of his responsibilities as a brother and father figure, but every time he’s on the field, he’s fighting for their future.
+Now, Ray’s story might not be entirely shaped by the gridiron itself, at least not to the same extent of his responsibilities as a brother and father figure.
+But every time he’s on the field, he’s fighting for their future.
 And that’s exactly the feeling we needed to recreate.

 Authentically capturing sports is essentially impossible without the environment of a stadium full of screaming fans.
 Take the film Rudy (directed by David Anspaugh).
 They shot it during the halftime of a real Notre Dame game in order to obtain that authentic game-day feeling.

 And that’s exactly what we wanted to do for Safety.
 Although, I’m not going to lie, saying we were ambitious would be an understatement.
 That’s because our goal was to shoot 59 setups… in just 7 minutes and 20 seconds.